 It’s no wonder so many millennials are choosing to live with their parents.
-It’s not because they’re lazy; it’s because it’s the only way they have a chance in hell at buying a condo in Toronto.
+It’s not because they’re lazy; it’s because it’s the only way they have a chance in hell at becoming a homeowner in Toronto.
 According to a recent article by The Star, one third of young adults are living with their parents for this very reason: to save for a down payment.

 Unfortunately, not everyone has the privilege of living rent-free for a year with mom and pops.
-Curious to know what you could afford based on your current rent?
-Use this rent vs buy calculator by RBC and answer the question for yourself: Which is the better option – renting vs buying Toronto?
+If you are curious to know what you could afford based on your current rent, below are a couple of useful links:

-In order to calculate the monthly costs affiliated with renting vs buying, let’s say you secure a 5 year fixed rate mortgage at 4.09% over a 25-year amortization period.
+In order to calculate the monthly costs affiliated with renting vs buying, let’s say you secure a 5-year fixed rate mortgage at 4.09% over a 25-year amortization period.
 Your monthly mortgage payments will be $3,617.
-Compared to $2,350 per month in rent, that’s not bad.
+Compared to $2,532 per month in rent, that’s not bad.